NUWCDIVNPT/stigman-orchestration/README.md

 ### Nginx

 Client certificate authentication is **required** for access to the Keycloak authorization endpoint.
+Nginx will forward the client certificate information to Keycloak in the `ssl-client-cert` header.
 Client certificate authentication is **optional** for API endpoints since access to the API is controlled by OAuth2 tokens.

 Nginx requires a PEM file containing certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.